Kodiak bear: Habitat

+Behavior and Life History

 Denning

 Kodiak bears begin entering their dens in late October.
 Pregnant sows are usually the first to go to dens; males are the last.
 Males begin emerging from their dens in early April, while sows with new cubs may stay in dens until late June.
 Bears living on the north end of Kodiak Island tend to have longer denning periods than bears in the southern areas.
 Most Kodiak bears dig their dens in hill or mountain sides and they use a wide variety of denning habitats depending on which part of the archipelago they live.
 Almost a quarter of the adult bears forgo denning, staying somewhat active throughout the winter.